Some types of living arrangements aren’t covered by tenancy law.

 Who is protected under the Act has more information about ‘contracting into’ tenancy law.

 The Act does not apply to certain types of student accommodation, such as halls of residence and student hostels.
-In these situations the accommodation provider must have house rules.
-The accommodation provider must make sure the student tenants are aware of, and have access to copies of the house rules.
+In these situations, the accommodation provider must have house rules.
+The accommodation provider must make sure the student tenants are aware of and have access to copies of the house rules.

 The New Zealand Qualifications Authority administers the Code of Practice for Domestic Tertiary Students.

-The Act doesn't cover transitional and emergency housing
+Transitional and emergency housing

 Transitional and emergency housing is exempt from the Act where the housing is: